BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand engineering, construction, and builders standard of care related expert designations, the Hamilton, Georgia Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-In connection with regional assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the construction experts group brings specialized experience and local capabilities to Hamilton and the surrounding areas.
+Through over four thousand construction related expert witness designations, the Hamilton, Georgia Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
+BHA provides building claims investigation, testimony, and support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+Employing in house resources which comprise credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings national experience and local capabilities to Hamilton and the surrounding areas.

 Construction Expert Witness News & Info